Al Horford: First NBA Championship (2023–2024)

 With the arrival of offseason trade acquisition Kristaps Porziņģis, Horford would assume the role of a reserve, after having started nearly every game up to that point.
 On April 29, 2024, in Game 4 of the first round of the playoffs against the Miami Heat, Porziņģis was injured, putting Horford in line to be the Celtics' starting center.
 On May 15, in Game 5 of the Eastern Conference Semifinals against the Cleveland Cavaliers, he recorded 22 points, 15 rebounds, five assists, and three steals in the close-out 113–98 victory, becoming the first player in NBA history to record 10+ rebounds, 5+ three-pointers, 5+ assists, and 3+ blocks.
 Ten days later, in Game 3 of the Eastern Conference Finals against the Indiana Pacers, Horford scored 23 points on a career-high seven three-pointers in a 114–111 comeback victory.
-The Celtics swept the Pacers in four games and advanced to the 2024 NBA Finals, where he started in all five games as they defeated the Dallas Mavericks, giving Horford his first NBA championship in his 186th career playoff game.
+The Celtics swept the Pacers in four games and advanced to the 2024 NBA Finals, where he started in all five games as they defeated the Dallas Mavericks, giving Horford his first NBA championship in his 186th career playoff game, the record for most playoff games before a championship.
 This made Horford the first Dominican player to win an NBA championship.

 Golden State Warriors (2025–present)

 On October 1, 2025, Horford signed a two-year, $12 million contract with the Golden State Warriors.
+On June 25, 2026, Horford opted out of his contract and re-signed with the Warriors on a two-year, $14 million contract.